 At the same time as building her own live following with gigs all over South Wales, Rachel was recording with a variety of musicians and producers including Richard Dunn, Volente, Tanya Walker, Little Miracle, (Riff) Cheap TV, Richard Parfitt (60ft Dolls) for his solo album 'Highlights In Slow Motion" and for Lament's self titled debut album.
 Later she also wrote and recorded a Cello arrangement for the song 'Parting Gift', on INME's album 'White Butterfly'.

 Life did change for Rachel, she took a break from touring to get married and start a family in 2006.
-She put her creative energy into being a mother to her lovely daughter Jasmine Aurora where they lived in British Columbia, Canada, and sometimes in California, USA.
-She performed at private functions and at the odd festival, including a local aboriginal celebration, as well as for Canada day.
-She has since moved to Arizona where Rachel continues every year, to write many songs written from her experiences, and has them all lined up ready to record.
+She put her creative energy into being a mother to her lovely daughter Jasmine Aurora where they lived in British Columbia, Canada, and a stint in California, USA.
+She performed at private functions and at the odd festival, including a local Canadian Aboriginal celebration, as well as for Canada day.
+She has since moved to Arizona where Rachel continues to write many songs written from her experiences, and has them all lined up ready to record.